Stryker Police Department

 Within our ranks, we strive for consistency, compassion and professionalism.
 The goal for each officer is to represent their position within our Department with dignity, respect and courage.
 We have one common mission; to provide unparalleled selfless service to our community.

-Our Department currently has 2 full-time officers, 11 part-time officers, 3 reserve officers, and 1 Chaplain.
+Our Department currently has 3 full-time officers, 6 part-time officers and 1 Chaplain.
 Extra duties include a dedicated Special Response Team, complete with carbine rifles, entry level gear, and designated marksmen.
 This team could respond to critical situations including Active Shooter and School Based Incidents.
 We also have a Terrorism Liaison Officer that works in conjunction with the Department of Homeland Security to detect and deter this type of activity.

 Chief Steven D. Schlosser

 Steve’s career in law enforcement started in June of 1996 as part-time officer with the Stryker Police Department, and was promoted to Sergeant (part-time) in September of 1998.
 He took a full-time position with the Village of Montpelier in February of 2000.
 This tenure ended when he had the opportunity to come back to Stryker in August of 2005, as the Assistant Chief of Police.
 Steve was promoted to his current position of Chief of Police in October of 2010.

 Steve also served in the United States Marine Corps, and retired in May of 2009 with the rank of Gunnery Sergeant.
 During his career as a Marine, he served on Active Duty with the Fleet Anti-Terrorist Security Team, based in Norfolk, Virginia.
 His primary occupational specialty was Infantry, and served in Operation Just Cause (Panama 1989), Operation Desert Shield/Desert Storm (1990), and Operation Provide Comfort (Haiti 1992).